nens/threedi-docs/source/c_numerics.rst

 [limiter_slope_crossectional_area_2d ] default = 0

-In sloping areas we are dealing with a situation where the primaryassumption of a subgrid-based method does not yield.
+In sloping areas we are dealing with a situation where the primary assumption of a subgrid-based method does not yield.
 The method assumes that the water level variation in space is much smaller than the variation of the bed.
 This is untrue for larger cells in sloping areas.
 The consequence is that in that case all the water is concentrated at the lower end of the cell.
 The depth that defines the cross-sectional area, that determines the discharge within a time step, is overestimated (black boxes Figure 2).

 *limiter_slope_crossectional_area_2d = 1*